10 times Friends was incredibly problematic

 In a plot that would be textbook sexual harassment, Rachel hired hot and simple 24-year-old Tag for an assistant job he wasn’t qualified for purely because she wanted to date him.
 This was instead of hiring Hilda who met all of the requirements to be her assistant.
 Of course, Rachel and Tag end up dating until she breaks it off because he’s too immature.

-Lesson learned: Don’t hire someone because you think you’ll want to date them!
+Lesson learnt: Don’t hire someone because you think you’ll want to date them!

 When Joey is perceived as "feminine"